Loic

 Dr Loic Le Ribault's story reads in part like a Walt Disney film

-in which the boffin-like scientist, after some hocus pocus in the
+in which the boffin-like scientist, after some hocus pocus in

-publicly concerned scientist, finds himself, like Ibsen's
+which the publicly concerned scientist, finds himself, like

-by the furies of profit and power.
+and hounded by the furies of profit and power.

 However we read the tale, we might recognise it as a once